 Climb the Fisherman's Bastion to watch the sunset

-Next to the church of St. Matthias is the most important viewpoint of the city Fisherman 's Bastion is the best place to have a complete panoramic viewof Budapest.
-Go up before sunset and get ready to take beautiful pictures of the city.
+Next to the church of St. Matthias is the most important viewpoint of the city: the Fisherman 's Bastion.
+It is the best place to have a complete panoramic viewof Budapest.
+Of course, go up before sunset and be prepared to take beautiful pictures of the city.

-- Opening hours: Open all day and all hours, even on public holidays.
+- Opening hours: open all day and at all hours, even on public holidays.

 In the evening take a cruise on the Danube.

-Walk down the hill of the Buda Castle District to take a night cruise on the Danube with dinner included.
-This is one of the best activities you can do during your stay in the city since it will allow you to see beautiful monuments spectacularly illuminated.
-The relaxing walk will allow you to rest and replenish your energy for the next day.
+This is one of the best activities you can do during your stay in the city since it will allow you to see the beautiful monuments from another perspective, even illuminated if you opt for the night tour.
+During the relaxing walk you can rest and recharge your batteries for the next day.

-On the second day you will visit the area known as Pest, located on the west bank of the Danube.
-Compared to the east bank, whose ancient buildings date back to the Middle Ages, Pest is more modern and at the same time full of fabulous architecture, historical monuments and heritage treasures.
+On the second day you will get to know the area known as Pest, located on the west side of the Danube.
+Compared to the east bank, whose ancient buildings date back to the Middle Ages, Pest is more modern yet full of fabulous architecture, historical monuments and heritage treasures.

 In the middle of the Danube in Budapest is a beautiful island used as a park and space that is one of the most beautiful green areas to visit in the city.
-On the morning of your second day try to wake up early and get ready to tour Margaret Island.
+In the morning of your second day try to wake up early and get ready to visit Margaret Island.

-Leave Margaret Island behind and head to one of the most beautiful buildings of the Hungarian capital: the majestic Parliament building; located about 12 minutes walk from the Margaret Island Bridge and its impressive exterior facade is one of the masterpieces of neo-Gothic architecture.
-The best way to get to know the building is definitely through a guided tour of the Budapest Parliament or by buying tickets in advance for the Budapest Parliament to skip the queue.
+Leave Margaret Island behind and head to one of the most beautiful buildings in the Hungarian capital.
+The majestic Parliament building, located about a 12-minute walk from the Margaret Island Bridge, and its impressive exterior facade is one of the crowning works of neo-Gothic architecture.
+The best way to get to know the building is definitely through a guided tour of the Budapest Parliament.

 A few minutes from the Parliament building and on the banks of the Danube you will find a small historical monument known as the Shoe Monument, which honors the Jewish victims who between 1944 and 1945 were murdered by the Nazis on the banks of the Danube and their bodies thrown into the water.